chiqui3d/ub-server/README.md

 ## Change Log

-* Support for gzip compression with Zlib
+* Support for gzip compression with Zlib.
+Only if accept-encoding header is present in the request.
 * Support for HTTP keep-alive
 * Added the `aio_write` function to write the logs asynchronously.